mirror/dd-wrt/src/router/frr/doc/user/zebra.rst

 .. clicmd:: link-detect

-   Enable/disable link-detect on platforms which support this.
+   Enable or disable link-detect on platforms which support this.
 Currently only Linux, and only where network interface drivers support reporting link-state via the ``IFF_RUNNING`` flag.